 [Skip to Content]

-More information on the awards listed below can be found here.
+Since 1886, the National Academy of Sciences has honored more than 1,000 individuals in the physical, biological, and social sciences through its awards program.
+Below are the awards that will be presented in 2027.
 We have updated our nomination policies, nominators may no longer nominate individuals from their home institution.
-The full nomination requirements can be found here
+The full nomination requirements can be found here.
+More information on the awards listed below can be found here

 Arctowski Medal

 Honors outstanding contributions to the study of solar physics and solar terrestrial relationships.
-Presented with a $100,000 prize, plus $100,000 to support research in solar physics and solar terrestrial relationships at an institution of the recipient's choice.
+The Medal is presented with an award of $100,000, plus $100,000 to support research in solar physics and solar terrestrial relationships at an institution of the recipient's choice.

 James Prize in Science and Technology Integration

-Honors outstanding contributions made by researchers who are able to adopt or adapt information or techniques from outside their fields, and thus integrate knowledge from two or more disciplines (e.g., engineering, mathematics, physics, chemistry, biology, biomedicine, geosciences, astronomy, or computational sciences) to solve a major contemporary challenge not addressable from a single disciplinary perspective and is presented with a $50,000 prize.
+Honors outstanding contributions made by researchers who are able to adopt or adapt information or techniques from outside their fields, and thus integrate knowledge from two or more disciplines (e.g., engineering, mathematics, physics, chemistry, biology, biomedicine, geosciences, astronomy, or computational sciences) to solve a major contemporary challenge not addressable from a single disciplinary perspective.
+Presented with a $50,000 prize.

 Michael and Sheila Held Prize